 Back Payroll Taxes - Get Help

 The IRS takes this issue very seriously and will come down hard on anyone delinquent with payroll tax payments.
-Many business owners in the current economy are forced to make drastic measure including using the payroll tax fund to keep their companies operating then find themselves unable to pay the payroll taxes.
-IRS can and will do a variety of harsh options to recover the funds including closing the business and selling the assets!
-Worse still if the assets do not cover the amount owed the business owner is held liable for the remainder.
+Many business owners in the current economy are forced to make drastic measures including using the payroll tax fund to keep their companies operating.
+They then find themselves unable to pay the payroll taxes.
+IRS can and will do a variety of harsh options to recover the funds, including closing the business and selling the assets!
+Worse still, if the assets do not cover the amount owed, the business owner is held liable for the remainder.

 A knowledgeable tax attorney can step in and prevent the worst case from happening and negotiate a positive outcome for the business owner.
-If you owe back payroll takes don't wait another day, procrastination will make things worse fast.
-Call experienced tax attorney Mary E. King for your free consultation and get IRS help now!
+If you owe back payroll taxes, don't wait another day, procrastination will make things worse fast.
+Call experienced tax attorney Mary E. King for a consultation and get IRS help now!

 Call the Law Office of Mary King P.L. at 941.906.7585 today.

 Trust Fund Recovery Penalty